whyderrick/cis36-mt2/README.md

 - If you aren’t sure how to solve a problem, try your best.
 You will receive partial credit for pseudocode/practice code.
 - You can raise your hand for help from the instructor
 - When you have finished, upload your source code files to Canvas or GitHub.

-Problems:

-Add classes to IMDB-like data model or to a wallet describing several types of money.